tan-duong/blueprints/packages/botics-cli/docs/quick-start/ignite-commands.md

 available on your machine, and where applicable, their location.
 This may be useful when debugging or when seeking help for an issue in forums.

-Especially handy is `ignite doctor --bug`, which opens webpage with pre-filled out issue on Ignite CLI's github. ***[NOTE: this doesn't seem to work yet]***
+Especially handy is `botics doctor --bug`, which opens webpage with pre-filled out issue on Ignite CLI's github. ***[NOTE: this doesn't seem to work yet]***

 ### Generate

 ```
-ignite generate listview {listview name}
+botics generate listview {listview name}
 ```

 Generates some files.

 This command will use generators to create files for you.
-It looks at node_modules for folders starting with `ignite`, then looks in those for generators.
+It looks at node_modules for folders starting with `botics`, then looks in those for generators.
 Generators have a folder called `templates`, which (naturally) contain the templates that determine the contents of the files the generator generates.

-Run `ignite generate` by itself and it will list available generators.
-Run `ignite generate <generator name>` to use the desired generator.
+Run `botics generate` by itself and it will list available generators.
+Run `botics generate <generator name>` to use the desired generator.

 ### New

 ```
-ignite new {Project name}
+botics new {Project name}
 ```

 Generate a new React Native project with Ignite CLI.

-`ignite new` uses `react-native init`, then adds files specific to Ignite CLI.
+`botics new` uses `react-native init`, then adds files specific to Ignite CLI.

 When you execute this command, Ignite CLI will give you a series of options for your new project regarding what libraries you would like to use.

-With `ignite new`, you have the option to pick your own boilerplate to install for your project.
-The default is `ignite-ir-boilerplate`, however you can change this by providing your own boilerplate available on `npm`.
+With `botics new`, you have the option to pick your own boilerplate to install for your project.
+The default is `botics-ir-boilerplate`, however you can change this by providing your own boilerplate available on `npm`.
 You can also point to a folder on your machine. `--boilerplate` can also be shortened to `-b`.

 ```
-ignite new MyAwesomeApp --boilerplate ir-boilerplate
+botics new MyAwesomeApp --boilerplate ir-boilerplate
-ignite new MyAwesomeApp -b boss-boilerplate
+botics new MyAwesomeApp -b boss-boilerplate
-ignite new MyAwesomeApp -b /path/to/my/ignite-cool-boilerplate
+botics new MyAwesomeApp -b /path/to/my/botics-cool-boilerplate
 ```

 If you would like to skip the boilerplate and use what is available out of the box with React Native, you can pass the `--no-boilerplate` option.

 ```
-ignite new MyBareBonesApp --no-boilerplate
+botics new MyBareBonesApp --no-boilerplate
 ```

 You can (with most boilerplates) pass through a `--min` or `--max` flag to automatically choose maximum options or minimum options.

 If the new app's folder already exists, you can pass through `--overwrite` to overwrite the directory.
 If you don't, Ignite CLI will ask you if you want to overwrite it.

 If you want to use a specific version of a boilerplate, you can add the version to the boilerplate name.
-For example, use `ignite new BetaApp -b ir-boilerplate-bowser@1.0.0-beta.1` to use the `1.0.0-beta.1` release of the Bowser boilerplate.
+For example, use `botics new BetaApp -b ir-boilerplate-bowser@1.0.0-beta.1` to use the `1.0.0-beta.1` release of the Bowser boilerplate.

 ### Plugin

 ```
-ignite plugin new {plugin name}
+botics plugin new {plugin name}
 ```

-Manages ignite plugins.
+Manages botics plugins.

 This command allows you to create a plugin or list currently available plugins (coming soon).